Yvonne Swan: Events on August 11, 1972

+Some time after 6 pm, Hooper called Swan in a panic, told her about the altercation and the daughter's identification of Wesler as the attacker, and asked her to bring her gun.
+Swan advised Hooper to bring all the children to her home where they would be safe, but Hooper insisted on staying in her house.
+Swan arrived at Hooper's place, where the landlord informed the two mothers that Wesler had attempted to molest the young boy of a previous tenant at the same residence, and that it was rumored that he had been committed to a mental institute.

-Late at night after the landlord left, Wanrow and Hooper became frightened, although they had the pistol with them.
-They invited Wanrow's sister and brother-in-law to the house, who arrived with three of their children.
-The four adults did not sleep in order to better guard against any possible aggression.
-At about five o'clock in the morning, unbeknownst to the women in the house, Wanrow's brother-in-law went to Wesler's residence and accused him of pedophilia.
-Wesler was intoxicated, and he and an associate were persuaded to return to the Hooper home to reconcile their differences.
-As Wesler attempted to enter the residence, Hooper yelled at him to get out of there, causing some commotion.
-Wanrow's three-year-old nephew awoke and began crying, prompting Wesler, who had by this time entered the home, to state, "My, what a cute little boy".
-Wesler made a move for the child, which upset his mother, Wanrow's sister.
-An emotional situation developed during which Wanrow drew her pistol and shot and killed Wesler.
-His associate was also hit, but he survived and fled.
-Hooper called Crime Check (emergency phone number, similar to 911), and the call was recorded.
-During the conversation, the telephone was passed to Wanrow, who confessed to the killing and expressed a distrust of the police.
-Although she was upset, Wanrow was not screaming.
+Late at night after the landlord left, Swan and Hooper became frightened.
+They invited Swan's sister and brother-in-law to the house, and they arrived with three of their children.
+The four adults stayed awake to guard against possible aggression.
+At about five o'clock in the morning, unbeknownst to the women in the house, Swan's brother-in-law went to Wesler's residence and accused him of pedophilia.
+Wesler suggested they reconcile their differences, and with an associate, the men returned to the Hooper home.
+As Wesler, visibly intoxicated, entered the residence, Hooper yelled at him to get out, causing a commotion.
+Swan's three-year-old nephew awoke and began crying, prompting Wesler, who had by this time entered the home, to state, "My, what a cute little boy".
+Wesler made a move towards the child, which upset his mother, Swan's sister.
+An emotional situation developed.
+At one point, Swan turned around to find Wesler looming over her.
+She drew her pistol and shot and killed Wesler.
+She also fired at his associate, who was hit in the arm and fled the house.

+Hooper called Crime Check, an emergency phone number similar to 911, and the call was recorded.
+During the conversation, the telephone was passed to Swan, who confessed to the killing and expressed a distrust of the police.
+Although she was upset, Swan was not screaming.
 The stereotype of a "hysterical woman" was used against her by the prosecution to persuade the jury that she was calm.
 This recording was to play prominently in her conviction and in its subsequent overturn.